Anomandarist/Shadowrun-UK/AdventureLog/PuttingOnAShow.md

 - Troy walks in and sits on the desk
 - After some arguing - agreed to pay us half now and rest when the film comes out.
-- Wants us to join his bodyguard team until the film is released- ¥42500 (-2580 for run expenses) = ¥39920 ¥7984 each
+- Wants us to join his bodyguard team until the film is released - £42,500 (-£2,580 for run expenses) = £39,920

+£7,984 each
 - Argued to be paid the rest daily
-- ¥42500 for job one
+- £42,500 for job one
-- ¥50000 for job two at the end
+- £50,000 for job two at the end

-Troy's Schedule:
+Troy’s Schedule:
 - 4 events
 	- 2 dinner parties
 	- Poster signing